pingcap/docs/how-to/maintain/backup-and-restore/mydumper-lightning.md

 # Use Mydumper and TiDB Lightning for Data Backup and Restoration

-This document describes how to take full back up and restore the data of TiDB using Mydumper and TiDB Lightning.
+This document describes how to perform full backup and restoration of the TiDB data using Mydumper and TiDB Lightning.
 For incremental backup and restoration, refer to [TiDB Binlog](/reference/tidb-binlog/overview.md).

 Suppose that the TiDB service information is as follows: